 Contract Budget Consistent reporting is required for this program.
 The same number of columns used on the Consolidated Budget Report must be used on the CFR so that reporting is consistent.
 The Program/Site Identification Number is created by using the first four digits of the agency code and the last three digits of the program code.
-Where more than one column will be created for this program code, the last digit of the Program/Site Identification Number is increased by one.
+Where more than one column will be created for this program code, increase the number of the last digit by one.